Reproductive labor: Definitions

 The division between productive and unproductive labor is stressed by some Marxist feminists including Margaret Benston and Peggy Morton.
 These theories specify that while productive labor results in goods or services that have monetary value in the capitalist system and are thus compensated by the producers in the form of a paid wage, reproductive labor is associated with the private sphere and involves anything that people have to do for themselves that is not for the purposes of receiving a wage (i.e. cleaning, cooking, having children).
 These interpretations argue that while both forms of labor are necessary, people have different access to these forms of labor based on certain aspects of their identity.

 These theories argue that both public and private institutions exploit the labor of women as an inexpensive method of supporting a work force.
 For the producers, this means higher profits.
 For the nuclear family, the power dynamic dictates that domestic work is exclusively to be completed by the woman of the household thus liberating the rest of the members from their own necessary reproductive labor.
 Marxist feminists argue that the exclusion of women from productive labor leads to male control in both private and public domains.

 The concept of reproductive labor as it relates to cleaning, cooking, child care, and the paid domestic labor force has been written about and discussed in writing and history prior to the term being codified.
 This includes works like Virginia Woolf's essay, "A Room of One's Own".

-A distinction has been made between nurturant and non nurturant reproductive labor.
+A distinction has been made between nurturant and non-nurturant reproductive labor.
 Nurturant reproductive labor jobs include positions in childcare, domestic work, and healthcare.
-Non nurturant reproductive labor includes jobs in food preparation and cleaning.
-Minority men, specifically black and Hispanic men, make up the majority of non nurturant reproductive laborers.
+Non-nurturant reproductive labor includes jobs in food preparation and cleaning.
+With regard to formal employment in the United States in the year 2000, non-white men were overrepresented in this sector relative to their overall workforce participation; this overrepresentation exceeded that of white women, but fell short of that of non-white women.
 Nurturant reproductive labor jobs are more likely than non nurturant to have women fill the positions for low wages.
 There is a gendered division in nurturant labor.
-In healthcare men are likely to be seen as surgeons while women are likely to have the positions of medical assistants and registered nurses.
+In the United States, for example, most highly skilled, highly paid healthcare workers are women, but mainly in the shape of Registered Nurses; men in this category are more likely to be physicians or surgeons.